adrien-gllmt/lookat-manager-app/README.md

 - Switch from dashboard to search page (and vice-versa) from the left menu or the dashboard tile
 - Fetch all products from the API and DB onto the search page
 - Search products by vendor
+- All dashboard sections and tiles completed (mostly dummy right now & needs minor adjustments)

 Next :
 - All search parameters
-- All dashboard sections and tiles completed
 - Access to product card

 Planned :
 - Responsive
 - See who booked a product
 - Access to client card
+- SCSS refactoring (too much messy, and duplicates)